xiv3r/uz801-openwrt/readme.md

    - **Capitalization matters!** Modem expects it to be all caps.
 3. Reboot the device.

-### Future:
+### TODO:
 - Recover `msm-firmware-dumper`.
 - Clean up overview page (`eth0` does not need to be there...)
+- Investigate `lpac` and eSIM.
+- Reboot to edl/bootloader from linux/luci.
+- Swap?
+Zram?... expand ram with eMMC?

+### Future:
 - Custom package server for msm89xx/msm8916
   - Any target specific module not present might require to be built from sources.
 This repo can be used to do that, run `make menuconfig` before `make -j$(nproc)` and select it from the menu.
   - Feed:  `https://downloads.openwrt.org/snapshots/targets/msm89xx/msm8916/packages/packages.adb` has been removed from distfeeds file.
-- Investigate `lpac` and eSIM.
-- Reboot to edl/bootloader from linux/luci.
-- Swap?
-Zram?... expand ram with eMMC?

 ## Credits
 - @ghosthgy https://github.com/ghosthgy/openwrt-msm8916